brainstormforce/custom-fonts/readme.txt

 == Changelog ==

 = 1.3.1 =
-- fix: Font not rendered properly in case of multiple font format files.
+- Fix: Font not rendered properly when multiple font format files are added for a single font.

 = 1.3.0 =
 - New: Add multiple font weight to the Custom Fonts.